insertmike/sem/use-cases/use-case-6.md

-# USE CASE: 6 View employee's details and promote employee
+# USE CASE: 6 The top N populated countries in a region where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to view and employee's details so that the employee's promotion request can be supported.
+As a Developer I want to produce a report the top N populated countries in a region where N is provided by the user.
+So that I can see which countries are in the top N of the most populated in a continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company.
+---

-### Level
+### Level </h3> Primary task

-Primary task.
+---

-### Preconditions
+### Preconditions </h3> Database contains all of the country data.

-We know the employee's details.
-Database contains employee's details.
+---

-### Success End Condition
+### Success End Condition </h3> A report is available for the organisation.

-The details are available for the HR advisor to request promotion.
+---

-### Failed End Condition
+### Failed End Condition </h3> No report is produced.

-No details are shown, therefor no promotion is requested.
+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-HR Advisor.

-### Trigger

-A request from an employee is sent to HR.
+---

+### Trigger </h3> A request for country information by top in descending order by population by region to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1. A certain employee requests a promotion to the HR.
-2. HR advisor captures details of the employee.
-3. HR advisor views employee details on database.
-4. HR advisor requests promotion for employee.
+1. Organisation requests country population information of top N in a region (desc. order by population)
+2. Developer extracts current country top N populated information.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS

-3. **Employee details do not exist**:
-    i.
-HR advisor can't request promotion.
+None.

 ## SUB-VARIATIONS